If filing your taxes before the deadline went over your head this year, procrastinating can only make things worse.

 Better to file late than never

-Simply forgot to file last year?
+Did you just realize that you forgot to file last year?

 Some people may neglect to file one year and then freeze when it comes to the next year’s tax return because of the old unfiled return.